yazanyehya/PlayBotService/readme.md

 - **contour** – Applies a contour filter to highlight edges.
 - **segment** – Performs binary segmentation (black and white), useful for high-contrast analysis.
 - **salt and pepper** – Adds random noise to simulate corrupted data.
+- **concat** – Horizontally joins exactly two photos into one image.
+Useful for comparison or merging visuals.

 ---